-2. Linking growth to high quality and decline in Education
+1967-1987: Linking growth to high quality and decline in Education

 After Nkrumah's government was overthrown in 1966, rapid expansion of education provision was severely criticised as having compromised quality.
-In 1967, based on the recommendations of the Kwapong reform committee, 10 years elementary education with a break in year 8 for selecting suitable candidates for secondary education was introduced.
-Those who were not selected went on to complete 2 years continuation classes with an emphasis on pre-vocational education.
-The concept of continuation schools must have undermined the credibility of vocational and technical education as it only admitted those who had failed to proceed to an academic secondary education.
-Continuation schools were criticised for promoting inferior education for the masses whilst secondary education had become the preserve of elite Ghanaian children (Dzobo, 1987 in MOE, 1999).
+In 1967, based on the recommendations of the Kwapong reform committee, 10 years elementary education with a break in year eight for selecting suitable candidates for secondary education was introduced.
+Those who were not selected went on to complete two years continuation classes with an emphasis on pre-vocational education.
+The concept of continuation schools must have undermined the credibility of vocational and technical education as it only took those who had failed to proceed to an academic secondary education.
+Continuation schools were criticised for promoting inferior education for the masses whilst secondary education had become the preserve of elite Ghanaian children (Dzobo 1987 in MOE 1999).
 Meanwhile, many children from well-off backgrounds began attending private primary schools to gain direct entry to secondary education.
 Thus, whilst the majority of Ghanaian children were going through a 6 year primary, followed by 4 years middle and 7 years secondary education, making 17 years of pre-university education, a minority from well-off backgrounds were doing 13 years of pre-tertiary education.

 Competition, selection and choice began to take root in primary and middle school education which limited access to secondary education, especially for children from disadvantaged and poor households (see Addae-Mensah, Djangmah & Agbenyega, 1973).

-By 1985, 30 percent of secondary entrants were from private primary schools, most of the rest coming from the fourth year of middle school (World Bank, 2004:8).
+By "1985, 30 percent of secondary entrants were from private primary schools, most of the rest coming from the fourth year of middle school" (World Bank, 2004:8).
 Recently, private sector provision of basic and secondary education has grown, some would say, offering more choice for families than ever before.
-However, there is growing evidence that it might promote both social mobility for those who can afford it and entrenchment of socio-economic stratification in Ghanaian society (see, Addae-Mensah, 2000; Donge et al., 2003).
+However, there is growing evidence that it might also be acting as a tool for social mobility and stratification in Ghanaian society (see, Addae-Mensah 2000; Donge et al., 2003).